-Tomorrow, September 16, marks an annual holiday we hold near and dear to our hearts here at Fountain.
-That’s right— tomorrow is National Working Parents Day, a celebration of the many people who work to provide for their families.
-Parenting while holding a job can be a tricky balancing act for many which is why it’s imperative that hourly employers think critically about the types of benefits they offer to support working parents.
+Parenting while holding a job can be a tricky balancing act for many, which is why it’s imperative for employers to think critically about the types of benefits they offer to support working parents.

-One of the most stressful aspects of parenting a young child can be finding affordable and reliable childcare.
-There is no worse feeling than finding the perfect daycare only to learn that you can’t afford it or discovering that your nanny has to take a last-minute day off.
-These anxiety-producing situations can be mitigated with employer-sponsored childcare benefits.
+One of the most stressful aspects of parenting can be finding affordable and reliable childcare.
+This anxiety-producing task can be mitigated with employer-sponsored childcare benefits.
 In fact, 67% of parents believe that employers should offset the cost of childcare!

-Consider offering employees daycare vouchers to help subsidize the cost of their childcare needs.
-These vouchers should be provided in addition to employees’ regular compensation, rather than taking it out of their paychecks which can be seen as a penalty for being a parent.
-Like Amazon, you should also consider offering hourly workers emergency childcare for days when their normal child supervision plan has fallen through.
+Consider offering your workers daycare vouchers to help subsidize the cost of childcare.
+These vouchers should be provided in addition to employees’ regular compensation, rather than taking it out of their paychecks, which can be seen as a penalty for being a parent.
+You also should consider offering hourly workers emergency childcare for days when their normal child supervision plan has fallen through.

 When it comes to attracting working parents, hourly employers need to prioritize offering great healthcare plans.
 Companies need to make sure that healthcare costs for plan dependents are not astronomical as working parents need a sustainable way to pay for their child’s care.
 Moreover, hourly employers should also consider offering health care to part-time employees, something Starbucks has become quite renowned for.
 Making healthcare more affordable and accessible at your organization will not only benefit working parents but also positively impact all of your employees!

-Attracting parents to hourly roles requires an empathetic audit of benefits packages.
-If you have not already, we hope you implement the above parent-friendly work benefits and of course have a happy National Working Parents Day!
+Attracting parents to hourly roles requires an empathetic audit of your existing benefits packages.
+If you haven’t already done so, we hope you implement some of the above parent-friendly work benefits to empower your teams’ life directions and support future generations.